Serhiy Kravchenko (politician): Euromaidan

 From the beginning of hostilities in 2014, he was in Luhansk on the territory of the Lugansk region, then he left for another part of Ukraine.
-On 7 August 2014, fighters of the Aidar battalion at one of the checkpoints in the city of Shchastya detained mayor Kravchenko, who supported pro-Russian actions.
+On 7 August 2014, fighters of the Aidar Battalion at one of the checkpoints in the city of Shchastia detained mayor Kravchenko, who supported pro-Russian actions.
 On 2 December, he was replaced by the de facto mayor, Manolis Pilavov from the Luhansk People's Republic.

 Family

 He is married to his wife, Svitlana Yevhenivna Kravchenko (born 6 July 1961 in Luhansk).
 They have a daughter, Kateryna (born 14 February 1988).